IBM/openshift-workshop-was/labs/Openshift/HelloContainer/README.md

 # Introduction to Containerization

-# Background
+## Background

 If you are expecting a lab about `docker`, you are at the right place.
-Note that this lab uses `podman` instead of `docker` for the following reasons:

--  `podman` is more secure because it runs in user space, and does not require a daemon.
+Note that this lab uses `podman` instead of `docker` because `podman` is more secure.
+It runs in user space, and does not require a daemon.
+However, if you only have `docker` in your environment, you may use it:

 - `pdoman` command line parameters are compatible with `docker`.
 - Both `podman` and `docker` conform to the Open Container Initiative specifications, and they support the same image format and registry APIs.

-# Prerequisites
+## Prerequisites

-- Ensure you are familiar with the concept of images and containers .
-- You have podman installed.
+- You have `podman` or `docker` installed.
 - You have access to the internet.

+## What is Container

+Compared to virtual machines, containers supports virtualization at the process level.
+Everything you need to run your software, from the operating system and up, is stored in a special file called a container image.
+Container images are created via tools such as `docker` or `podman`.
+When you start a container, it is run as a process.
+But the isolation abstraction provided by the operating system makes the process think that it's running in its own virtual machine.
+You may also start the same image multiple times, as multiple virtual processes.
+As virtual processes, containers may be started and stopped much more quickly than virtual machines.

+When you build a new container image, you usually start with an existing image.
+Existing images are hosted in container registries.
+For example, docker hub, or registry.access.redhat.com, or your own internal registry.

+If you need more background on containers: https://www.docker.com/resources/what-container

-# Check your environment
+## Check your environment

 - List version of podman: `podman --version`
 ```
 podman version 1.6.4
 ```

-# Run a pre-built image
+## Run a pre-built image

 - List avaiable local images: `podman images`
 ```